veaba/tensorflow-docs/docs/tf.data/experimental/CsvDataset.md

 ```

-NOTE: The current implementation of [ `Dataset.from_generator()` ](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#from_generator) uses[ `tf.numpy_function` ](https://tensorflow.google.cn/api_docs/python/tf/numpy_function) and inherits the same constraints.
+注意：The current implementation of [ `Dataset.from_generator()` ](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#from_generator) uses[ `tf.numpy_function` ](https://tensorflow.google.cn/api_docs/python/tf/numpy_function) and inherits the same constraints.
 In particular, itrequires the  `Dataset` - and  `Iterator` -related operations to be placedon a device in the same process as the Python program that called[ `Dataset.from_generator()` ](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#from_generator).
 The body of  `generator`  will not beserialized in a  `GraphDef` , and you should not use this method if youneed to serialize your model and restore it in a different environment.

-NOTE: If  `generator`  depends on mutable global variables or other externalstate, be aware that the runtime may invoke  `generator`  multiple times(in order to support repeating the  `Dataset` ) and at any timebetween the call to [ `Dataset.from_generator()` ](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#from_generator) and the production of thefirst element from the generator.
+注意：If  `generator`  depends on mutable global variables or other externalstate, be aware that the runtime may invoke  `generator`  multiple times(in order to support repeating the  `Dataset` ) and at any timebetween the call to [ `Dataset.from_generator()` ](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#from_generator) and the production of thefirst element from the generator.
 Mutating global variables or externalstate can cause undefined behavior, and we recommend that you explicitlycache any external state in  `generator`  before calling[ `Dataset.from_generator()` ](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#from_generator).

-#### Args:
+#### 参数：
 - **`generator`** : A callable object that returns an object that supports the `iter()`  protocol.
 If  `args`  is not specified,  `generator`  must take noarguments; otherwise it must take as many arguments as there are valuesin  `args` .
 - **`output_types`** : A nested structure of [ `tf.DType` ](https://tensorflow.google.cn/api_docs/python/tf/dtypes/DType) objects corresponding toeach component of an element yielded by  `generator` .
 - **`output_shapes`** : (Optional.)
 A nested structure of [ `tf.TensorShape` ](https://tensorflow.google.cn/api_docs/python/tf/TensorShape) objectscorresponding to each component of an element yielded by  `generator` .
 - **`args`** : (Optional.)
 A tuple of [ `tf.Tensor` ](https://tensorflow.google.cn/api_docs/python/tf/Tensor) objects that will be evaluatedand passed to  `generator`  as NumPy-array arguments.

-#### Returns:
+#### 返回：
 - **`Dataset`** : A  `Dataset` .